computersarecool/cpp_sockets/README.md

 ## Description
 This is a very simple header-only library to use network sockets in C++.

+There is also a simple application to demonstrate its functionality.

 It uses classes, inheritance and other modern C++ features.

 Really this library is not that big of a deal and most sources suggest using a library like Boost because of the error-prone nature of programming sockets.